Proto:Sonic the Hedgehog (Genesis)

 $85 (Sparkling Zone)

-Word this section better and update the tracks.
+Word this section better.

 Has a single note difference in the bassline.
 The final simply reuses a section that's earlier in the track, probably to optimize the song more.
 The original bassline note is still in the final game's credits medley.
 A note was also cut slightly shorter in the final version.